caleorourke/blue/README.md

     $ gem install bundler
     $ bundle install

-### Serving
+### Preview

-Run `jekyll serve` to preview Plum locally.
-Once Jekyll starts, fire up a browser and type `localhost:4000/prototype` for the web address.
+Run `jekyll serve` to preview Plum.
+Once it starts, open up a browser and type `localhost:4000/prototype` for the web address.

 #### Watch Option

-Run `jekyll serve --watch` to monitor changes and apply updates.
+Run `jekyll serve --watch` if you want to monitor changes while applying code updates.

-#### Killing Jekyll
+#### Stopping Serve Mode

 Serve mode lasts forever.
 Press `CTRL+C` to stop the service.

+## License

+Code and documentation licensed under the terms of the MIT License.